Skip to Main Content

 • filetype:pdf will search for PDF documents

-Note that newer documents created in Microsoft Office often have an 'x' on the end (e.g. docx instead of doc).
+Note: older files created using Microsoft Office do not include the 'x' at the end (e.g. doc instead of docx).
 You will need to search for these separately.

 You can combine this with domain searching.
-For example, if you search for filetype:ppt site:ac.uk you may be able to find lecture slides from other UK universities.
+For example, if you search for filetype:pptx site:ac.uk you may be able to find lecture slides from UK universities.

 What about Wikipedia?

-You should never use Wikipedia as a reference in academic assignments.
-Anyone can edit Wikipedia (you can try this yourself - most Wikipedia articles have an 'edit' link next to every section) and the articles are changing all the time, so there is no guarantee that the information is reliable.
+You should not use Wikipedia as a reference for academic assignments.
+This is because anyone can edit Wikipedia (you can try this yourself - most Wikipedia articles have an 'edit' link next to every section) and the articles are changing all the time; this means that there is no guarantee that the information is reliable or authoritative (although it often is).

-However, if you are researching a new topic which you know nothing about, Wikipedia can often provide an easy-to-read summary of the subject.
+If you are researching a new topic which you know nothing about, however, Wikipedia usually represents an easy-to-read summary of the subject.
 After this introduction, you should then use academic sources to go more in depth.
 You may also wish to check the references at the bottom of the Wikipedia article, but remember that you will need to evaluate these sources too.

 The CRAAP Test

 When evaluating sources of information, there are lots of factors to consider.
-The CRAAP Test is a quick check to determine whether a resource is appropriate to use in your assignment.
+The CRAAP Test is one quick check you can perform to determine whether a resource is appropriate to use in your assignment.

 The CRAAP Test was created by librarians at California State University.
-For more information,go to the CRAAP Test guide.
-Alternatively, contact the Academic Liaison Librarian for business.
+For more information, see their CRAAP Test guide (PDF).

 Alternatives to Google